 The category B2 licence does not include any A subcategory.

-- 4. A category B3 aircraft maintenance licence shall permit the holder to issue certificates of release to service and to act as B3 support staff for : - maintenance performed on aeroplane structure, powerplant and mechanical and electrical systems,
+- 4. A category B2L aircraft maintenance licence shall permit the holder to issue certificates of release to service and to act as B2L support staff for the following: - maintenance performed on electrical systems;